eclipse-xpanse/xpanse-website/README.md

 ### Production Deployment

-Website is currently deployed as GitHub pages.
+The website is currently deployed on Eclipse Foundation's infrastructure.
 All changes that are pushed to `main` branch will trigger a re-deployment of the website.

-In case the website needs to be deployed anywhere else, then run the below command and copy the contents generated in the `build` folder to any server which can server static websites.
+In case the website needs to be deployed anywhere else, then run the below command and copy the contents generated in the `build` folder to any server that can server static websites.

 ```shell
 npm run build